Property Management Blog

 • Providing different tenants with different services, amenities, rent prices, and accommodations based on a protected characteristic like religion or national origin.

-• Refusing to make accommodations for a prospective tenant with a physical disability.
+• Refusing to make housing accommodations for a prospective tenant with a physical disability.

 • Refusing to allow a person to have their service animal in the unit.